jasonyip184/L1DataMovementPrediction/README.md

 2 -- Ask price increased

-A multi-label multi-class classification problem for an intra-day L1 order book data for a single security.
+A multi-label, multi-class classification problem for an intra-day L1 order book data of a single security.

 ## Features
 timestamp  str  datetime string